remyang55/remyang55.github.io/index.md

 (*Current*: Spring 2020 - ) Working with and mentored by [Jacob Laurel](https://jsl1994.github.io/), [Professor Sasa Misailovic](https://misailo.cs.illinois.edu/), and [Professor Gagandeep Singh](https://ggndpsngh.github.io/).
 We work on a variety of fun topics in programming languages and machine learning.
 We have more exciting projects to come!

 ### **C3SR-URAI Research Program** ###
-(*Current*: Fall 2021 - ) Working with researchers from IBM on a topic in federated learning as part of the C3SR-URAI research program.
-More to come!
+(Spring 2022) Worked with researchers from IBM on a topic in federated learning as part of the C3SR-URAI research program.

 ### **Laboratory for Advanced Space Systems at Illinois** ###
 (Fall 2019 - Spring 2020) Built an automated system to measure the moment of inertia of [LASSI](https://lassiaero.web.illinois.edu/)'s CubeSat and tested the satellite's attitude determination software.
 Also worked on a browser-based graphical interface for the lab's mission operations center.